|More items available upon order||no|

 Grapes: 80% Sangiovese, 5% Cabernet Franc, 15% Cabernet Sauvignon

-Bouquet: the notes of ripe red fruit, together with cassis and blackberries, are in perfect balance with the hints of chocolate and liquorice.
+Bouquet: the notes of ripe red fruit, together with cassis and blackberries, are in perfect balance with the hints of vanilla, chocolate and spices.

-Taste: the palate is rich, ample, and vibrant and is endowed with lively and silky tannins which give a great complexity and an important length to the finish and aftertaste.
+Taste: the palate is rich and vibrant and is endowed with soft, elegant tannins which give a great complexity, finesse and balance, and important length to the finish and aftertaste.

 Awards 2018: James Suckling 98/100 - 2015 vintage